MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-az-cli2.md

 ms.assetid: ea5c0ee1-c530-4a1e-a83f-e1be71f6d416
 ---

-# Install Azure CLI 2.0 (Preview)
+# Install Azure CLI 2.0

-> Azure CLI 2.0 is in preview and it works only with the resource manager deployment model.
+> Azure CLI 2.0 works with the resource manager deployment model.
 > You can also [install Azure CLI](/azure/xplat-cli-install),
-> which is released and works with all services.
+> which works with both the classic and resource manager deployment models.

 ## OS X

 1. If you don't have it, install [Python](https://www.python.org/downloads)

-2. Install Azure CLI 2.0 (Preview).
+2. Install Azure CLI 2.0.

     ```
     curl -L https://aka.ms/InstallAzureCli | bash